College of Visual & Performing Arts

 - Other Offices and Departments

 A combination of art and education courses helps student develop an artist-educator identity.
 Graduates are fully prepared to teach at any K-12 level or in museums, and some choose to pursue graduate programs for art therapy.
-This program is highly regarded with alumni teaching in school districts across the region and state.
+This concentration is highly regarded with alumni teaching in school districts across the region and state.

 The graphic design concentration encompasses the full scope of visual communication.
 Students learn how to create powerful images using a combination of illustration, typography, photography, and digital manipulation.
 Graphic design students develop the software skills and problem-solving skills needed to succeed in this exciting profession.
 Alumni are performing creative roles at Apple, EA Sports, Volvo, and at independent design and advertising firms.